 Author: S. Thomas Lee, Esq.
-Last Updated: 10/25/2019
+Last Updated: 04/11/2025

 A marriage is in many ways an economic partnership.
 Many couples in the United States have come to acknowledge this important aspect of a marriage.
 For that reason, it is more common now for them to enter into written marital agreements, which can help them avoid expensive litigation if there is a divorce in the future.

-What is a marital agreement?
+What is a marital agreement (prenuptial agreement & postnuptial agreement)?

 In New York, a married couple can enter into a written agreement regarding financial and other issues of their marriage even if they are not thinking about a divorce.
 The couple can, for example, designate certain property as being separate property belonging to only one of them and not subject to division in case of a divorce in the future.

 Un-married couples can also enter into similar marital agreements before they get married.
-Such agreements are commonly known as “Pre-nuptial Agreement.”
+Such agreements are commonly known as “Prenuptial Agreement.”

 For a marital agreement to be valid and enforceable, it must be in writing, subscribed by the parties and properly notarized.